 Gransden Show offers exhibitors and competitors a wide range of classes to enter including Horses and Ponies; Rare, Native and Commercial Breeds of Cattle, Sheep, Pigs and Goats; Produce and Homefare; Pigeons; Poultry and many others.
 There are also special classes for children's entries.
 There should be something to suit everyone here.

 The Show is supported by a wide range of Trade Stands, Refreshment Facilites, Children's Entertainments, and Special Attractions.
-At the 2017 Show we had Cookery, Country Crafts, Sheep Shearing, and Farrier demonstrations as well as excellent Gundog and Falconry displays, the Dog Show and the ever popular Vintage Vehicle Parade.
+At recent annual Shows we've had attractions such as Cookery, Country Crafts, Sheep Shearing, Farrier demonstrations, Gundog and Falconry displays, the Dog Show and the ever popular Vintage Vehicle Parade.
 It represents a great day out for all the family, so do please come and join in the fun.

 Today our main function is to organise the GDAS Annual Show, but we also make charitable grants of up to £500 to assist in the furtherance of agriculture, science and research in connection with agriculture and rural industries, demonstrations, education/training, rural crafts, conservation and promotion of co-operation between rural and urban communities.
 See th Charitable Grant page for further details.